Skip to Main Content

 Tuition and fees are only part of the total cost of attending community college.
 You'll also need to budget for transportation, books, supplies, and any required equipment for your classes.

 Housing and food are other major expenses.
-If you're able to live at home rent-free, you can save a significant amount.
+If you can live at home rent-free, you could save a significant amount.
 But if you need to live on or near campus, housing costs can add up quickly.

-When you add everything together, the average total cost of attending community college in 2024-25 comes to $20,570 per year for in-district students.
+When you add everything together, the average total cost of attending community college in 2024-25 is closer to $20,570 per year for in-district students.

 Expenses